 Name of Resource Description of Resource

-Academic Advising and Transfer Center Advises students who are thinking about changing majors or who need assistance with their transition to Mason from another institution.
+Center for Academic Advising, Retention, and Transitions Advises students who are thinking about changing majors or who need assistance with their transition to Mason from another institution.

 Copyright Resources Office Provides assistance to faculty and students regarding copyright policies.

 Counseling and Psychological Services Offers faculty and staff consultation about how to help students that experience difficulties that impact their learning, including how to respond to students in crisis.
 In particular, the Mason Cares, faculty referral guide, and students of concern are primary resources for faculty and staff.
 Students can take advantage of psychological services, a variety of learning services, multicultural services, and educational programs that support students’ educational goals.

 Learning Services Provides a variety of experience based learning opportunities through which students explore a wide range of academic concerns.
 Services include support to students with learning differences, individual study skills counseling, individualized programs of study, and provision of tutoring resources.
 Presentations on a variety of academic skill topics are available to the university community.
 The programs are open to all George Mason University students free of charge.
 Services are confidential and use of these services does not become part of the student’s academic record.

 Mathematics Tutoring Center Offers tutoring on a walk-in basis for all George Mason University students who are enrolled in math courses up to MATH 290.